-18 In 2003/04 harvest, there was a realignment of the lowest prices and the consequent resumption of the dynamics of public stocks management.
+18 In the 2003/04 harvest, there was a realignment of the lowest prices and the consequent resumption of the dynamics of public stocks management.
 Later, in the 2008/09 harvest, before the global food crisis, the state also made use of minimum prices, as a stimulus for the production of food.
 These measures caused direct impacts on price regulation and valued products such as rice, corn and wheat.

-19 Land Reform - The rural settlements constitute important part of family farming.
-At the end of 2009 there were almost 8600 settlement projects, which housed nearly 1 million families settled in different types of projects throughout the country, all aimed at the strengthening of family farming and the promotion of agrobiodiversity.
-Just over three quarters of households are settled in the North (43%) and Northeast (33%).
-But despite the improvements, land concentration and slow progress in the implementation of agrarian reform persist as obstacles to development and consolidation of family systems of rural production in Brazil.
+19 Land Reform - The rural settlements constitutes an important part of family farming.
+At the end of 2009 there were almost 8.600 settlement projects, which housed nearly 1 million families settled in different types of projects throughout the country, all aimed at the strengthening of family farming and the promotion of agro biodiversity.
+Just over three quarters of households are located in the North (43%) and Northeast (33%).
+But despite the improvements, land concentration and slow progress in the implementation of agrarian reform persists as obstacles to development and consolidation of family systems of rural production in Brazil.

-20 An articulate government policy, aiming to promote food and nutrition sovereignty and security must contain as strategic components policies for strengthening family farming and realization of agrarian reform, which are equally important for coping with poverty and racial and gender inequalities in rural areas.
+20 An articulate government policy, aiming to promote food and nutrition sovereignty and security, must contain as strategic components, policies for strengthening family farming and realization of agrarian reform, which are equally important for coping with poverty and racial and gender inequalities in rural areas.

-- 21 Regularization of runway slave settlements Despite efforts in recent years for the regularization of runway slave settlements, after twenty years, the Constitution remains largely unfulfilled, as is the low number of property deeds granted to former slave settlements.
-From 3,500 former slave settlements recognized by the Brazilian government, only 173 had their regularization. - 22 Regularization of indigenous lands of the 611 indigenous lands in the country, 488 are in the process of demarcation (minimally in the "bounded" phase), comprising 12.4% of the total Brazilian territory.
-Most of this land is located in the biomes of the Amazon and the Cerrado (Brazilian savanna). - 23 However, it appears that the sluggishness for the demarcation of indigenous lands has negatively impacted the achievement of the human right to adequate food of indigenous peoples, disregarding the strong link between land access and preservation of cultural and dietary habits of these peoples.
+21 Regularization of "Quilombolas" (traditional communities founded by descendants of slaves) - Despite efforts in recent years for the regularization of these communities, after twenty years, the Constitution remains largely unfulfilled, as is the low number of property deeds granted to the "Quilombolas".
+From 3.500 communities recognized by the Brazilian government, only 173 had their regularization.

+22 Regularization of indigenous lands - of the 611 indigenous lands in the country, 488 are in the process of demarcation (minimally in the "bounded" phase), comprising 12.4% of the total Brazilian territory.
+Most of this land is located in the biomes of the Amazon and the "Cerrado" (Brazilian savanna).

+23 However, it appears that the slowness for the demarcation of indigenous lands has negatively impacted the achievement of the human right to adequate food of indigenous peoples, disregarding the strong link between land access and preservation of cultural and dietary habits of these peoples.